 This is an African inspired Christmas Gift Guide with a difference.
 All the companies listed in this guide are businesses owned by ex-Zimbabweans or ex-South Africans who now live in the UK.
 Back home we have a saying, “Local is Lekker”, which is basically our version of support local.
 Whilst we all love to support local and most of us do every day, supporting the new local communities we now call home, sometimes being so far away from Africa means you want to have a little bit of Africa in your home.
 Be that a craft or product featuring Africa, or one you bought from someone who has been on a similar journey to you in terms of a change to their lifestyle.

-10 African Inspired Christmas Gifts Available in the UK!
+9 African Inspired Gifts Available in the UK This Christmas 2021

-So without further adieu, here are a few of the brands and products I’ve found that I would love to share with you if you are looking for African gifts in the UK or for anyone who fancies an African Gift Guide just in time for Christmas.
+So without further adieu, here are a few of the brands and products I’ve found that I would love to share with you if you are looking for African gifts in the UK or for anyone who fancies an African Gift Guide.

 Disclaimer: I have not received anything in return for this gift guide.
 Any purchases made from the businesses listed below are between you and them, and I can’t take responsibility for those transactions.